nourishnew/shopify-movie-app-server/README.md

 Extra features

-Login
+1.Login
-create account
+2.create account
-logout
+3.logout
-saving nomination list in mongodb datbase
+4.saving nomination list in mongodb datbase
-Loading animations
+5.Loading animations
-Notification for error and success 7.Beutifully designed using material UI used React hooks to do network requests
+6.Notification for error and success 7.Beutifully designed using material UI 7.used React hooks to do network requests